homebridge/homebridge/README.md

 You install Plugins the same way you installed Homebridge - as a global NPM module.
 For example:

     npm install -g homebridge-lockitron

+You can explore all available plugins at the NPM website by [searching for the keyword `homebridge-plugin`](https://www.npmjs.com/browse/keyword/homebridge-plugin).

+**IMPORTANT**: Many of the plugins that Homebridge used to include with its default installation have been moved to the single plugin [homebridge-legacy-plugins](https://www.npmjs.com/package/homebridge-legacy-plugins).

 # Adding Homebridge to iOS